 Capital gains tax

 In Spain the capital gains tax varies from 21%-27%.
 Sellers wishing to minimise their taxes will sometimes suggest to agree on a lower sale price, receiving the rest in the infamous brown envelope under the table.
-It goes without saying that this is not a good idea, but there are very real negative consequences of agreeing to this.
+It goes without saying that this is not a good idea, as there are very real negative consequences of agreeing to this.
 Firstly, it can cause legal problems.
 Secondly, by agreeing a lower sale price now, you will have an increased tax bill yourself if and when you decide to sell the property on.
 See below for an example of how this could work:

 Choosing a reliable lawyer